-- Vinegar works wonder on ink stains.
-Its acetic properties make it remove stains effectively.
-Plus, it’s safe to use, gentle on hands and environment friendly.
-First you want to combine 1 tablespoon of dish washing soap and 2 teaspoons of white vinegar in a cup of water.
+What can’t vinegar do?
+Its acetic properties make it easier to remove ink stains effectively.
+Plus, it’s safe to use, gentle on hands and environment-friendly.
+First, combine 1 tablespoon of dish washing soap and 2 teaspoons of white vinegar in a cup of water.
 Dab the solution on the stained area using a soft cloth.
-You want to then rub gently so you do not cause the stain to spread.
-Let it sit for about 10 minutes and then wipe it with cold water using a soft cloth.
+Apply gently so you do not cause the stain to spread.
+Let it sit for about 10 minutes and then wipe it with a soft cloth dipped in cold water.
 Rinse the affected area thoroughly.
-Repeat until the solution is completely gone.
+Repeat the process if necessary.

-- Use a small amount of hairspray on the ink stain.
-Allow the hairspray to sit on the stain for some time.
-The hairspray will slowly work on the stain and will help to break the stain so that the ink can be easily removed.
+Spray it on the stain then leave it for a few minutes.
+This will allow the hairspray to work on the stain thus making ink removal faster and easier.
 Use a clean, dry towel to blot the stain so that the hairspray and ink stain can be removed.
 Use a white towel as this will reduce the chances of re-staining.
 Make sure that you rub the stain gently while you are using towels.
-Make sure that you do not use a lot of hairspray as this might worsen the situation.
+Do not use a lot of hairspray as this might make the stain worse.

-- Rubbing alcohol, preferably Isopropyl alcohol can remove the ink stain from your leather upholstery.
-Use a cotton swab and dip it in the rubbing alcohol and gently use it on the ink stain.
+Want to know how to remove ink stains from your leather upholstery?
+Isopropyl alcohol is best!
+Get a cotton swab and dip it into the rubbing alcohol.
+Apply this on the ink stain.
 Use a clean towel to wipe the area.
-If you find that the area is still slightly stained, repeat the process a couple times.
+If you find that the area is still slightly stained, repeat the process.

 The affected area should be pre-treated with the cleaning product and left to rest for a few minutes.
 Then use a damp microfiber towel to blot off the stain.